 Did the patient take folic acid during the first trimester?

-Any other scans or tests whilst been pregnant? – dating scan / anomaly scan
+Any other scans or tests whilst being pregnant? – dating scan / anomaly scan

 - Growth of fetus – within normal limits?